The Darling Buds of May (TV series): Period

 All the episodes are seemingly set during 1958–59, despite the timespan of events across all three series making this a logical impossibility.
 The first serial is based on the first book, written and set in 1958, during which Florence finds out she is pregnant.
-In the second serial ("When the green woods laugh") Sidney is accused of committing indecent assault on 23 August 1958, with the trial taking place on the same day as Charley and Mariette's wedding.
+In the second serial ("When the Green Woods Laugh"), Sidney is accused of committing indecent assault on 23 August 1958, with the trial taking place on the same day as Charley and Mariette's wedding.
 The date of the trial is given as 7 July; this would seem to be a continuity error, because it cannot be July of the following year, as Florence's baby had not yet been born.
-By the time of the third serial ("A breath of French air"), Florence has already given birth to Oscar, and the Larkins have a late-August holiday in Brittany, coinciding with Charley and Mariette celebrating their first wedding anniversary.
-The fourth serial ("Christmas is coming") is set at Christmas, and it is established Mariette is five months pregnant; she gives birth in the fifth serial ("Oh! to be in England!"), which would be some time in the spring of 1960 at the earliest, according to the dating of the first series and the chronology of events up to that point.
+By the time of the third serial ("A Breath of French Air"), Florence has already given birth to Oscar, and the Larkins have a late-August holiday in Brittany, coinciding with Charley and Mariette celebrating their first wedding anniversary.
+The fourth serial ("Christmas is Coming") is set at Christmas, and it is established Mariette is five months pregnant; she gives birth in the fifth serial ("Oh!
+To Be in England!"), which would be some time in the spring of 1960 at the earliest, according to the dating of the first series and the chronology of events up to that point.

-However, in the sixth serial ("Stranger at the gates") the twins celebrate their birthday, which a close-up of a wall calendar reveals to be 15 August 1959.
+However, in the sixth serial ("Stranger at the Gates") the twins celebrate their birthday, which a close-up of a wall calendar reveals to be 15 August 1959.
 In the eighth serial ("Le Grand Weekend"), the Larkins' weekend getaway coincides with Charles de Gaulle's state visit, which would date the events of the episode to April 1960, if it does indeed coincide with the real-life visit.
-Primrose's birthday was revealed to be in May in "Stranger at the gates", and she celebrates it in the ninth serial, "The happiest days of your life", dating the events either to May 1960 (using the retconned second series date) or 1961 (going by the date given in the first series).
+Primrose's birthday was revealed to be in May in "Stranger at the Gates", and she celebrates it in the ninth serial, "The Happiest Days of Your Life", dating the events to either May 1960 (using the retconned second series date) or 1961 (going by the date given in the first series).

-By the eleventh serial ("Climb the greasy pole"), when the children are older and the babies have grown to toddlerhood, another close-up of a calendar reveals the month to be October 1959.
+By the eleventh serial ("Climb the Greasy Pole"), when the children are older and the babies have grown to toddlerhood, another close-up of a calendar reveals the month to be October 1959.
 At the end of the final episode, Sidney is elected to the Rural District Council on 5 November 1959 (Guy Fawkes Night).